Virinco/WATS-Client-Converter-Saki-XML/README.md

 ## Download

-You can download the latest released version of the converter [here](https://github.com/Virinco/WATS-Client-Converter-Saki-XML/releases/latest).
 See the Custom Converter section in the [WATS Client Installation Guide](https://wats.com/download) for your version of the WATS Client for how to install a converter.

 ### Test-sofware configuration